Three House Democrats Introduce New Legislation In Momentous Move To Abolish ICE

 Numerous other significant political names have also called for the abolishment of ICE, New York Senator Kirsten Gillibrand said to Bloomberg that she also supports the abolishment of ICE, deeming the agency a “deportation force” and issuing a direct statement to those government officials involved to “build something that actually works.”

-Besides Gillibrand, other distinguished members of the Democratic party, including Massachusetts Democratic Senator Elizabeth Warren as well as Vermont independent Senator Bernie Sanders have also stated their disdain for ICE, calling for its abolishment.
+Besides Gillibrand, other distinguished members of the Democratic party, including Massachusetts Democratic Senator Elizabeth Warren as well as Vermont independent Senator Bernie Sanders, have also stated their disdain for ICE, calling for its abolishment.

 However, a few Democratic congressional leaders have supported a change in this capacity in other ways, with Senate minority leader Chuck Schumer has said that ICE needs “reform,” while Representative Nancy Pelosi, who is minority leader in the House, said ICE itself simply needs a “fundamental overhaul.”